tytydraco/yessleep/out/Dont_Van_Life_Alone.md

 "Thanks for the tooth."
 It said back in the little sweet voice from before.

 The humming began again and the loud heavy footsteps made their way away from my van.
 I curled up in the fetal position on the ground of the van until I couldn't hear the footsteps anymore.
-I jumped up turned the engine over on my van and began to let it heat up.
-I sat for about 15 minutes and started the van up and began to drive back home from my last day as a van life youtuber.
+I jumped up turned the engine over  and began to let it heat up.
+I sat for about 15 minutes then I began the drive back home from my last day as a van life youtuber.
 I'm still not sure what to chalk it up to but I don't see myself going around the Rockies again ever.